jepstein-eagle/adaptable/packages/adaptable/readme/functions/calculated-column-function.md

 ## Expression Editor

-Since [Version 7](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md) Expressions can be most easily created using our Expression Editor.
+Since [Version 7](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md) Expressions can be most easily created using the **Expression Editor**.

 This has a number of useful features including: